siliconsenthil/siliconsenthil.github.io/source/_posts/2013-01-19-how-we-debugged-rails-memory-leak.markdown

 <span> Finally, nailed down to <code>model.has_warnings?</code>.</span>
 We use validation_scopes which was the cause in our case.
-It was creating metaclasses for validation and those classes did not get garbage collected.
+It was creating metaclasses for validation and those classes did not get garbage collected ([details](/blog/2013/01/19/validation-scopes-leaks-memory/)).

 We fixed it by replacing _validation_scopes_ with _activemodel-warnings_.